Brooks Course Handbook

-Our school newsletter, the Brooks' Briefs, is sent out via email, posted on our website and 'tweeted' numerous times throughout the school year.
+Our weekly school newsletter, the Brooks Student Bulletin, is sent out via email, and posted on our website numerous times throughout the school year.
 Paper copies are not available.
 It is a great source of information about our school.
 Please make sure the school office staff has an up to date email on file.

 Students on study periods are required to be working on school assignments in designated areas, and must be out of the hall and in one of these locations when the bell rings.
 In some circumstances, students may be assigned to a particular location for their study period.

 Beverage dispensers for water and fruit juices are available.
 Snacks are also available in a number of the machines located throughout the building.
 Students are asked to not use the vending machines during any study or instructional time.

 Students are assigned textbooks.
 There is no rental fee charged; however, a student who loses or damages a textbook will be assessed a replacement or damage fee.
 Report cards, transcript copies and other important information services will not be provided until textbook charges have been paid.
 Refunds will be given if lost textbooks are found and returned.
 DO NOT WRITE in textbooks.
 Check your textbooks for writing when they are issued.
 Report any damage to the Book Room.

 If you wish to receive information via email, please contact the office with your current email address.

 Lockers are the property of the school and the contents of lockers are subject to school supervision.
 Lockers are assigned during the first week of school.
 Each locker must have a combination lock on it.
 A lock can be purchased at the office or students may bring them from home.
 Students are responsible for the cleanliness of their lockers.
 To avoid loss of textbooks and personal belongings, students should not tell other students their lock combinations.
 The school is not responsible for items lost from a locker.
 A lost or damaged lock is to be replaced at the student's expense.
 Locker damages or problems should be immediately reported to the office.